openBackhaul/MicroWaveDeviceInventory/spec/additionalDescription/MetadataTableUpdateProcess.md

   - or triggered by notifications
   - _note: the controlConstruct can also be updated by calling live paths on the MWDI.
 This, however, is ignored for the metadata table update currently._

+Also note that an attribute being _null_ shall be represented by an empty string.

 ![TableUpdate](./pictures/metadataTableUpdate.png)

 ---